-College or area councils shall be created by the colleges of the university with compositions defined by the colleges involved, subject to the approval of the Executive Committee.
+In accord with [PPM 9-4] college or area councils shall be created by the colleges of the university with compositions defined by the colleges involved, subject to the approval of the Executive Committee.
 College or area councils may include councils serving more than one college where appropriate.
 Such councils shall have decision-making authority, as stated in Faculty Regulations, subject to review by the Executive Committee of the Academic Senate and subject to the power of the Academic Senate to legislate on matters of general university concern.